Roboflow100-VL: A Multi-Domain Object Detection Benchmark for Vision-Language Models: Experiments

-We are hosting a challenge at \href{https://vplow.github.io/vplow_5th.html}{CVPR 2025} to encourage broad community involvement in addressing the problem of aligning foundation models to target concepts with few-shot visual examples and rich textual descriptions.
-To incentivize participation, top teams can win cash prizes.
+We hosted a \href{https://vplow.github.io/vplow_5th.html}{challenge at CVPR 2025} to encourage broad community involvement in addressing the problem of aligning foundation models to target concepts with few-shot visual examples and rich textual descriptions.
 Importantly, we use a subset of 20 datasets from RF100-VL for this challenge to lower the barrier to entry.
-Although our competition will continue until June 8th 2025, we have already received \href{https://eval.ai/web/challenges/challenge-page/2459/overview}{submissions} from seven teams (some submissions are private).
+Our competition received submissions from 25 teams (some submissions are private) at the close of our competition on June 8th, 2025 AOE.
+Notably, ten teams beat our best baseline.
 We present the current top three teams in Table \ref{tab:challenge}.
+We summarize the contributions of the top three teams in Appendix \ref{sec:cvpr_details} and include a link to full technical reports and code \href{https://www.neeharperi.com/VPLOW25-Foundational-FSOD-Challenge}{here}.